Best & dog friendly pubs in Essex

 Address: 10 Colchester Road, St Osyth, Clacton-on-Sea CO16 8HA

 The Kings Arms is another great place to head to in St Osyth, and it can be reached on foot or by car.
-If you fancy the former, there’s always a taxi service available to take you a short and reasonably priced ride back to us at The Orchards Holiday Park.
+If you fancy the former, there’s always a taxi service available to take you a short and reasonably priced ride back to us at Orchards Holiday Village.
 There are a fantastic selection of ales, lagers and spirits here, and the setting is just what the doctor ordered for an escape from the hustle and bustle.

 Local produce is at the heart of all the food here, with an experienced chef presiding over incredibly high standards.
 Keeping it local keeps the prices reasonable, so you won’t break the bank for a brilliant time at this, one of the best pubs in Essex.